 [Customize text in parentheses and brackets to specific procedures and equipment in your laboratory.
-Please refer to the Biosafety in Microbiological and Biomedical Laboratories, Appendix I: Guidelines for work with Toxin of Biological Origin for more information, https://www.cdc.gov/biosafety/publications/bmbl5/bmbl5\appendixi.pdf#x2013.]
+Please refer to the BMBL Appendix I: Guidelines for work with Toxin of Biological Origin for more information.}

 Standard Operating Procedures for [Toxin] #1 [Obtain specific toxin hazard information from MSDS/SDS.]
 Chemicals/Hazards CAS number: [XXX] Routes of exposure: [XXX] How exposure might occur: [XXX] Target organs: [XXX] Signs/symptoms of exposure: [XXX] #2 Prior to Work Hazardous chemical and specific SOP training will be provided to personnel working with toxin and any other personnel authorized or required to be in the laboratory during toxin work.
 Appropriate inactivation method(s) for [toxin] will be determined and supplies for inactivation and spill cleanup of [toxin] will be readily available.
 [List vaccinations or antitoxins required or recommended for toxin].
 If vaccinations or antitoxins are required, contact Occupational and Environmental Health and Safety at 801-581-6590. #3 Environmental/ Work with [toxin] will be performed in a [chemical fume Ventilation Controls hood/Biological Safety cabinet (BSC)].
 List the type of BSC to be used (e.g. Class II, Type A2).
 In-line HEPA filters will be used on vacuum lines.
 Safety centrifuge cups or sealed rotors will be used if centrifuging materials containing [toxin], and the outside surfaces will be routinely decontaminated after each use. #4 Personal The following PPE will be worn when working with [toxin]: [Customize Protective list] Equipment (PPE) Laboratory coat or gown with long cuffed sleeves